felipepereira2697/felipepereira2697/README.md

 - 🔭 I’m currently working on **Golang, Javascript and Salesforce**

-- 🌱 I’m currently learning **Golang, Javascript, Java, Spring Boot, Salesforce and Kotlin**
+- 🌱 I’m currently learning **Golang, Javascript, Salesforce and Kotlin**

-- I’m looking to collaborate on **Golang, Javascript and Java**
+- I’m looking to collaborate on **Golang, Javascript and Kotlin**

 - 👨‍💻 All of my projects are available at [github.com/felipepereira2697](github.com/felipepereira2697)